dlu-ch/dlb/doc/faq.rst

 -----------------------

-A common answer to a common question: Because none of the available tools met the requirements of the author, especially for the development of embedded software with cross-compiler toolchains and generated code.
+A common answer to a common question: Because none of the available tools met the requirements of the author, especially for the development of embedded software with cross-compiler toolchains and generated source code.

    +----------------------------+---------------+---------------+---------------+
    | Desirable property         | dlb           | Make          | SCons         |